-We may assume that we feel drawn to God, but in reality it may be a power within the world that is
+We may assume that we feel drawn to God, but in reality it may be a power within the world that is the object of our adoration.
+We may assume it is God we care for, but it may be our own ego we are concerned with.

-Did the Holocaust represent the footsteps of the Messiah214 and the birth pangs of the coming of the Messiah215 Did the Holocaust represent the agony and suffering preceding the coming Messianic period216 Are these the birth pangs that will reveal the Kingdom of God217 Martin Buber, one of the leading spiritual thinkers of the 20th century, wrote in 1923 Germany that "evil is essential to the coming of the kingdom [of God]."218 Buber was alluding to the story of Rabbi Yaakov Yitzhak of Lublin who sought to hasten the Messiah by kabbalistic prayers to influence God to employ Napoleon, who was invading Poland, as His messianic agent.219
+Did the Holocaust represent the footsteps of the Messiah and the birth pangs of the coming of the Messiah?
+Did the Holocaust represent the agony and suffering preceding the coming Messianic period?
+Are these the birth pangs that will reveal the Kingdom of God?
+Martin Buber, one of the leading spiritual thinkers of the 20th century, wrote in 1923 Germany that "evil is essential to the coming of the kingdom [of God]."
+Buber was alluding to the story of Rabbi Yaakov Yitzhak of Lublin who sought to hasten the Messiah by kabbalistic prayers to influence God to employ Napoleon, who was invading Poland, as His messianic agent.

-I believe with perfect faith in the coming of the Messiah; and though he tarry, none the less do I believe. - Song of the ghetto martyrs.
-[Principles of Faith outlined by Maimonides in the 12th century]220
+I believe with perfect faith in the coming of the Messiah; and though he tarry, none the less do I believe. - Song of the ghetto martyrs.[Principles of Faith outlined by Maimonides in the 12th century]

-Was this suffering meant to cleanse a person from all the foreign attributes that oppose the Messianic period, to cause the sons of Israel to rise to a higher level of prayer and to recognize their total dependence on God?221
+Was this suffering meant to cleanse a person from all the foreign attributes that oppose the Messianic period, to cause the sons of Israel to rise to a higher level of prayer and to recognize their total dependence on God?

 See - I have placed before you today the life and the good, and the death and the evil, that which I command you today, to love God, your God, to walk in His ways, to observe His commandments, His decrees, and His ordinances; then you will live and you will multiply, and God, your God, will bless you in the Land to which you come, to possess it. . . .
 I call heaven and earth today to bear witness against you; I have placed life and death before you, blessing and curse; and you shall choose life, so that you will live, you and your offspring - to love God, your God, to listen to His voice and to cleave to Him, for He is your life and the length of your days, to dwell upon the Land that God swore to your forefathers, to Abraham, to Isaac, and to Jacob, to give them.
-Deuteronomy 30:15-16, 19-20.

-Professor Patterson wrote that the Islamic Jihadist evil exceeds the Nazi evil for they have combined murder and suicide into a single act of "martyrdom," which represents two forms of rebellion against God of murder and suicide.
-222 The Nazi assault on God took the form of mass murder against the Jews and the destroying of the soul of Israel.
-223 The Jihadist takes the Nazi evil and reduces all men to surplus people and expects all men to be engaged in making all men equally superfluous by choosing death over life.
-224
+Deuteronomy 30:15-16, 19-20 resents two forms of rebellion against God of murder and suicide.
+The Nazi assault on God took the form of mass murder against the Jews and the destroying of the soul of Israel.
+The Jihadist takes the Nazi evil and reduces all men to surplus people and expects all men to be engaged in making all men equally superfluous by choosing death over life.